-A grade of C or above is required for all health majors.
 A continuation of SCI 240, this course surveys the endocrine, lymphatic, cardiovascular, digestive, respiratory, reproductive, and urinary systems, as well as introducing human development, genetics, and immunology.

 Pathophysiology

 A grade of C or above is required for HIT, HIA, and Medical Coding Certificate students.